DessimozLab/fold_tree/README.md

 # Usage

 ## Prepare input
 Now we're ready to run the workflow.
-First, create a folder that will contain the results.Here we call it `myfam`.
+First, create a folder that will contain the results.
+Here we call it `myfam`.

 ```
 mkdir myfam